thebigbone/markhtml/README.md

 `-file`: specify the markdown file.
 `-retain`: keep the generated file. by default, it is deleted.
 `-skip`: to skip the preview

+All the outputs will be generated in `output` folder.
+The file names are randomized.